Beatrice Colin

 Beatrice Colin (14 October 1963 – 6 February 2019) was a British novelist, radio dramatist, and senior lecturer in creative writing at the University of Strathclyde.

 Early life

 Beatrice Colin was born in London on 14 October 1963.
 Her family moved to Lancashire and then to Glasgow, where she attended Dumbarton Academy and Park School for Girls, followed by the University of Glasgow in 1982, where she read English.
-There she formed the musical duo April Showers with Jonathan Bernstein – their single Abandon Ship reached 144 in the UK singles charts.
+There she formed the musical duo April Showers with Jonathan Bernstein – their single "Abandon Ship" reached 144 in the UK singles charts.

 Career

 After graduating from the University of Glasgow, she worked as a journalist for the arts and features pages of publications including The Scotsman, Sunday Herald and The Guardian.

 In her late twenties, she won a Radio 4 short story competition and started writing radio plays and adaptations.
+She was in a relationship with Love & Money singer James Grant and sang backing vocals on their album Strange Kind of Love (1988).

 She completed her PhD in creative writing at the University of Strathclyde in 2008.